 SAP regularly sells new hydrographic and oceanographic equipment and provides system integration services to customers in Australia and throughout the Pacific Rim.
-For the first quarter ended April 30, 2011, SAP generated a gross profit of approximately \$192,000 from these transactions as compared to approximately \$151,000 in the fiscal quarter ended April 30, 2010.
+The increase in sales by SAP in the three and six months ended July 31, 2011 versus the comparable periods in the prior fiscal year resulted primarily from increased sales of hydrographic and oceanographic equipment throughout the Pacific Rim and from revenue generated from a support contract with the Australian government.
+For the second quarter ended July 31, 2011, SAP generated gross profit of approximately \$483,000 from these transactions as compared to approximately \$301,000 in the fiscal quarter ended July 31, 2010.
+For the six months ended July 31, 2011, the gross profit from SAP equipment sales amounted to approximately \$674,000, as compared to approximately \$452,000 in the six months ended July 31, 2010.
 The sales of hydrographic and oceanographic equipment by SAP are generally not related to oil and gas exploration activities and are often made to governmental entities.
 Accordingly, these sales are not impacted by global economic and financial issues to the same degree as are other parts of our business.

-Direct costs related to equipment leasing for the three months ended April 30, 2011 increased approximately 190% over the same period in the prior year.
-These increases are attributable to the generally higher leasing activity in the fiscal 2012 period and the cost of redeploying equipment to different geographic regions.
+Direct costs related to equipment leasing for the three months ended July 31, 2011 increased approximately 116% over the same period in the prior year.
+In the six months ended July 31, 2011, direct costs increased approximately 151% over the same period one year ago.
+These increases are attributable to support activities related to the generally higher leasing activity in the fiscal 2012 period, the cost of redeploying equipment to different geographic regions and costs to sub-lease certain equipment.

-For the three months ended April 30, 2011, lease pool depreciation increased approximately 24% over the three months ended April 30, 2010.
-The increase in lease pool depreciation results from the additions we made to our lease pool in fiscal 2011 and, to a lesser extent, in fiscal 2012.
+For the three months ended July 31, 2011, lease pool depreciation increased approximately 23% over the three months ended July 31, 2010.
+In the six months ended July 31, 2011, lease pool depreciation increased approximately 24% over the six months ended July 31, 2011.
+The increase in lease pool depreciation resulted from the additions we made to our lease pool in fiscal 2011 and, to a lesser extent, in fiscal 2012.
 When newly acquired lease pool equipment is placed in service (first deployed on a rental contract) we begin to depreciate that equipment on a straight-line basis over estimated depreciable lives ranging from three to seven years.
 Therefore, in periods of lower equipment utilization, we experience depreciation expense that is disproportionate to our equipment leasing revenues.

-Overall, our Equipment Leasing segment generated a gross profit of approximately \$9.0 million in the first quarter of fiscal 2012 as compared to approximately \$4.3 million in the first quarter of fiscal 2011.
-This increase is attributable primarily to the increase in leasing revenues in the fiscal 2012 period, despite higher depreciation and direct costs.
+Overall, our Equipment Leasing segment generated gross profit of approximately \$4.5 million in the second quarter of fiscal 2012 as compared to approximately \$774,000 in the second quarter of fiscal 2011.
+In the first six months of fiscal 2012, the Equipment Leasing segment generated gross profit of approximately \$13.6 million as compared to approximately \$5.1 million in the first six months of fiscal 2011.
+These increases are attributable primarily to the increase in leasing revenues in the fiscal 2012 periods, despite higher depreciation and direct costs.